run-llama/openai_realtime_client/README.md

 ## Usage

-Run the interactive CLI with manual VAD:
+Run the interactive CLI with manual VAD (try asking for your phone number to see function calling in action):

 ```bash
 python ./examples/manual_cli.py